Overview of the Room Selection Process

 - Approximately 45% of the class live in 8-person suites

 - Approximately 40% of juniors live on campus

 - Of those on-campus, approximately 55% live in apartment style housing, 40% in suite style housing, and 5% in traditional style

-- Of those on-campus, approximately 40% live in Reservoir, 25% live in Stayer, and 12% live in Vanderslice and 90
+- Of those on-campus, juniors typically live in Reservoir, Stayer, Vanderslice, and other on-campus apartment options.

-- Almost all seniors (98%) live in apartment style housing
+- Most seniors live in apartment style housing

 - About 20% of seniors live in the Mods, 20% in Thomas More Apartments, 35% in Ignacio and Rubenstein, and 15% in Gabelli and Voute.

 - Approximately 75% of seniors live in 6-person apartments